Milkdromeda-333/opinionist/DOCS.md

 - z index of navbar components
 - when error component is open in addNewPost, the close modal doesn't work.
 - formatDates is backwards with the month and day.
 - voting is woncky.
 SOmetimes it works perfectly, other times the updates dont happen until the next call of updateFeed().
+Possibly fixed with a useEffect.

 ---